pandorabots/pb-hubot/README.md

    *Note: You may add another Hubot scripts with same manner here.*

-1. Turn the directory into Git working directory.
+6. Create a new git repository in your Hubot directory:

         myhubot$ git init
         myhubot$ git add .
         myhubot$ git commit -m “Initial commit”

-1. Create Heroku App for Hubot instance.
-You need to choose unique name for Heroku app name here.
-In this case we choose `myhubotapp999`.
+7. Create a new Heroku applicaiton:

-        myhubot$ heroku create myhubotapp999
+        myhubot$ heroku create
-        Creating myhubotapp999... done, stack is cedar-XX
+        Creating mystic-meadow-229... done, stack is cedar-XX
         ...

-1. Add Heroku add-ons for Hubot.
-At least you need to add add-ons `redistogo` as `nano` plan for free.
-Hubot requires Redis Server for its persistent memory.
+8. Configure the `redistogo` add-on.
+Hubot requires a Redis server for persistent memory.
+The `nano` plan is free:

         myhubot$ heroku addons:add redistogo:nano

-1. Add Heroku environment variables for Pandorabots
+9. Set Heroku environment variables for Pandorabots (`app_id`, `user_key`, `botname`):

         myhubot$ heroku config:set app_id=140XXXXXXXXXX
         myhubot$ heroku config:set user_key=e64XXXXXXXXXXXXXXXXXXXXXXXXXXX
         myhubot$ heroku config:set botname=mypandorabot

-1. Add Heroku environment variable for Slack API token.
-Login to Slack then move to Integrations page, where you can add Hubot Integration.
-At this point you also get `HUBOT_SLACK_TOKEN` value.
+10. Set Heroku environment variable for Slack API token.
+To obtain this, log in to Slack, and go to the Integrations page.
+Here, you can add the Hubot integration, and retrieve the token:

         myhubot$ heroku config:set HUBOT_SLACK_TOKEN=xoxb-1234567890-XXXXXXXXXXXXXXXXXXX

-1. Add Heroku environment variable for Keep-Alive so as to prevent Hubot from sleeping.
+11. Add Heroku environment variable for Keep-Alive so as to prevent Hubot from sleeping.

-        myhubot$ heroku config:set HUBOT_HEROKU_KEEPALIVE_URL=https://myhubotapp999.herokuapp.com/
+        myhubot$ heroku config:set HUBOT_HEROKU_KEEPALIVE_URL=https://your-heroku-app.herokuapp.com/

    *Note: You may add another Heroku environment variables with same manner here.*